1. How much will my permit(s) cost?

 8. Where can I get existing Utility Information?

-The City’s storm drainage and sanitary sewer system can be viewed by clicking this link: http://oakbec.s3.amazonaws.com...
-Select "Sewer Maps/Grading Maps."
-Type in site address and select "sewer sheets" in the bottom right hand corner.
-You may download sheets.
+The City’s storm drainage and sanitary sewer system can be viewed in the City's Dashboard.
+Select "Sewer Grid" in the Layer List.

 Please note that sewer sheets only serve as reference in determining the location of existing utilities and may deviate from the actual locations.
 For all other utilities, the applicant must contact that individual utility company.
 For example, contact PG&E, EBMUD, Verizon, Comcast, AT&T, UPRR Caltrans and BART.